 “The inquiry is an exploration in progress, not a rigid method.
 Doing them with a facilitator is impressively effective.
 It is an opening up in togetherness, lovingly looking at what is arising in the moment, without predefined answers or judgements.
 Just full of surprises and rich in possibilities.
 Your stories, views and concepts, your happiness and sadness, your funny and not-so-funny habits; that richness is all allowed and explored in the moment.
-It is amazing to see labels, images and sensations disintegrate once you’ve seen where they are glued together.
 Being facilitated is a precious gift, for both the facilitator and the one who is being facilitated.
 It feels like coming home, to yourself and to the world.
 I loved it.”

-The Living Inquiries combine basic mindfulness (becoming aware of what we’re experiencing in both mind and body) with a much more specific, in-depth looking (which happens naturally in response to the inquiry questions).
+The Living Inquiries combine a natural being with what we’re experiencing in both mind and body with a specific, in-depth kind of exploration, which happens quite naturally as each session unfolds.
 A foundation of open and non-judgemental receptivity to whatever comes creates a space in which anything, however challenging or painful, can safely be explored.

 “Feeling light and free…thank you for today…I like the way you work…I feel safe.”